mikezano/zano-press/src/markdown/showcase/2025-06-14 Ace Of Spades.md

 ## Front of the card (face)

 For the face of the card we still need a separate css grid to hold the top-left and bottom-right 'A♠️' text and the large ♠️ in the center.
-Let's do that with CSS grid
+Let's do that with CSS grid.

 ```css
 & .front {